 Introduction

-Income inequality has become an issue of considerable renewed attention in developed countries since the recent financial and economic downturn – the Great Recession (e.g. European Commission, 2017; IMF, 2016; OECD, 2014).
+Income inequality has become an issue of considerable renewed attention in developed countries since the recent financial and economic downturn – the Great Recession (e.g., European Commission, 2017; IMF, 2016; OECD, 2014).
 This has also been reinforced by worries about the distributional consequences of the latest fiscal consolidation episodes (2011-2013), if the burden of the adjustment is not shared evenly.
 There is supporting evidence that rising income inequality may be associated with lower long-term economic growth.
 Increasing inequality could be a contributing factor to future global crisis.

 Yet, the last two decades have witnessed an irregular evolution of income distribution in developed countries.
 Emerging common trends cannot be directly detected and there is a growing consensus that inequality is country-specific (Raitano, 2016).
-Market income inequality (i.e. labour and capital incomes plus private transfers, before taxes and government transfers) has remained at historical high levels in 2016 compared to 1990 in most advanced countries (see OECD.Stat data).
+Market income inequality (i.e., labour and capital incomes plus private transfers, before taxes and government transfers) has remained at historical high levels in 2016 compared to 1990 in most advanced countries .
 It is remarkable to note that the generalised substantial deterioration of income market inequality already started during the pre-crisis period 1990-2007.
 Wealth inequality is another angle to look into the issue with a clearer pattern as wealth is more unequally distributed than income for developed countries.
-Box 1 shows that the distribution of wealth is more unequal than the distribution of market income across euro area countries.
-The estimated Gini coefficient for net wealth spans a wide range from 0.49 to 0.75, while Gini coefficient for market income ranges from 0.40 to 0.55.
-The gap is especially high in countries like Germany -with lower homeownership levels- than, for example, in Spain or Portugal.

 There is no consensus on the specific channels through which income inequality are affected by economic growth and other factors, including the effect of fiscal policies (European Commission, 2017).
 But it is still an open empirical question whether government interventions can effectively reduce income inequality due to countervailing interactive effects in the real economy.
 For example, higher income taxes could eventually decrease growth rates and discourage employment in the short-run.
 Only few authors have attempted to model the relationship between economic growth and income inequality through the channel of fiscal policies.
 Roine et al. (2009) establish a negative relationship between government expenditure as well as top marginal tax rates and inequality.
 Muinelo-Gallo and Roca-Sagalés (2013) show that the best choice in a fiscal consolidation process is to cut non-redistributive expenditure in order to simultaneously increase growth and reduce income inequality.
 These arguments can be complemented by political-economy explanations.
 The main idea is that a more unequal economy demands a redistribution financed by distortionary taxes, and a rise in these taxes decreases private investment and consequently reduces economic growth.
-Later empirical evidence, however, does not seem very supportive to this traditional explanation, as they show that redistributive policies are often correlated with income inequality among industrial democracies: more unequal economies tend to redistribute less, not more (Perotti (1996), Alesina et al. (2002)).
+Empirical evidence, however, does not seem very supportive to this traditional explanation, as they show that redistributive policies are often correlated with income inequality among industrial democracies: more unequal economies tend to redistribute less, not more (Perotti (1996), Alesina et al. (2002)).
 Diagram 1 proposes the key drivers of income inequality from the literature review.

 Diagram 1.
 Key drivers of income inequality